lanl/pyDNMFk/README.md

 ## Features:

 * Utilization of MPI4py for distributed operation.
-* Distributed NNSVD and SVD initiaizations.
+* Distributed NNSVD and SVD initializations.
 * Distributed Custom Clustering algorithm for estimating automated latent feature number (k) determination.
 * Objective of minimization of KL divergence/Frobenius norm.
 * Optimization with multiplicative updates, BCD, and HALS.
 * Checkpoints for tracking runtime status enabling restart from saved state.
-* Distributed Pruning of zero row and zero columns of the data.
+* Distributed Pruning of zero rows and zero columns of the data.

 ![plot](./docs/pyDNMFk.png)